frederic-perez/AmE-dictionary/data/dictionary.md

 __put out__ _idiom_ :two::hammer: _Put out the fires._
 __put the wind up (someone)__ _idiom_ To make someone very anxious, upset, or frightened.
 __put to the test__
-__put up with__ _idiom_ :nine::m: To endure without complaint: _We had to put up with the inconvenience._ _They don't put up with bullshit._ _We're not going to put up with this anymore._ _People put up with it._ _I can put up with the injury._ _She put up with the men in her life because she had to._
+__put up with__ _idiom_ :nine::m: To endure without complaint: _We had to put up with the inconvenience._ _They don’t put up with bullshit._ _We're not going to put up with this anymore._ _People put up with it._ _I can put up with the injury._ _She put up with the men in her life because she had to._
 __putbacks__
 __putdowns__
 __putrid__